Date last reviewed:

 Learn more in the HealthLinkBC File: The Infants Act, Mature Minor Consent and Immunization.

 - Your child may have some side effects after immunization.
 Common vaccine side effects include pain, redness, and swelling where the vaccine was given and fever.
 Side effects from vaccines are usually mild and last 1 - 2 days.
 Serious side effects are very rare.
 You can find information on side effects in the HealthLinkBC Files.

 - Find tips for reducing discomfort from side effects in the Child Health Passport (pages 14 - 17) [PDF - 635KB].

-Always report serious or unexpected reactions to your health care provider.
+- Always report any serious or unexpected side effects to your immunization provider/clinic or health care provider.